Eat a Peach: Release

 Before the release of Eat a Peach, industry talk suggested the demise of the group after the death of Duane Allman.
 The record's promotional campaign was coordinated by Dick Wooley, the former head of promotion for Atlantic Records.
 He had recently quit his position there and was contacted by Walden to help Capricorn in its efforts.
 (Capricorn Records had recently separated from Atlantic Records as well; Eat a Peach would be among the first Capricorn albums released under a new distribution deal with Warner Bros.
 Records.)
 "They needed help because the buzz in the record business and on the street was that the ABB was finished as a band and would never survive without Duane," said Wooley.
 After being played some songs from Eat a Peach by Sandlin, Wooley was "blown away" and accepted the offer at half his usual salary.
 He arranged to have the band's New Year's Eve performance at New Orleans' Warehouse live simulcast on radio.
 "I took a gamble and cobbled together a network of radio stations in the Southeast via Ma Bell phone lines," said Wooley.
 The stunt helped launch Eat a Peach, which was issued by Capricorn in February 1972 and became an instant success.
 The album shipped enough copies to be certified by the RIAA as gold and peaked at number four on Billboard's Top 200 Pop Albums chart.
 "We'd been through hell, but somehow we were rolling bigger than ever," said Gregg Allman.

 Rolling Stone's Tony Glover wrote that, even without their leader, "the Allman Brothers are still the best goddamned band in the land ...
 I hope the band keeps playing forever—how many groups can you think of who really make you believe they're playing for the joy of it?"
 In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau called side three "a magnificent testament", but was relatively unimpressed by the rest of the album, especially the low-tempo "Mountain Jam" sides: "I know the pace of living is slow down there, but this verges on the comatose.
 And all the tape in the world isn't going to bring Duane back."
-In a retrospective review, Stephen Thomas Erlewine of AllMusic gave the record a solid five stars, calling the record a showcase of "the Allmans at their peak".
+In a retrospective review, Stephen Thomas Erlewine of AllMusic called the record a showcase of "the Allmans at their peak".
 David Quantick of BBC Music also considered it their "creative peak", praising the album's "well-played, surprisingly lean bluesy rock".
 The album is mentioned as the band's top studio recording in the 2008 book 1,000 Recordings to Hear Before You Die (2008), with author Tom Moon praising the record's "sedate, beautifully contemplative studio material".

 "Melissa" was the album's most successful single, peaking at number 65 on the Billboard Hot 100.
 "Ain't Wastin' Time No More" and "One Way Out" were also singles, charting at numbers 77 and 86, respectively.